-The COP (the Parties of which are Member States) is the only authority empowered to make a decision in this regard.
+The COP is the only authority empowered to make a decision in this regard.
 A consensus is required to include a chemical in the list, in accordance with the wishes of the Member States when the Convention was adopted.
-The provisions of the Convention are unequivocal on this.
+The provisions of the Convention are unequivocal on this point.
 At one COP meeting after another over the years, Member States have failed to reach a consensus concerning the recommendation to include naturally occurring chrysotile fibre in the list of chemicals to be banned or severely restricted.